tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/备案后咨询_intl.md

 If you tried and still have the issue, contact our customer service at 4009-100-100 or [submit a ticket](https://console.cloud.tencent.com/workorder/category).

-### I have received a notification from regulatory bureaus, but why is the progress not synced to Tencent Cloud's system?
+### I have received a notification from the Communication Administration Bureau, but why is the progress not synced to Tencent Cloud's system?

-The system of regulatory bureaus is not connected to Tencent Cloud's system.
-In general, you will first receive a notification from regulatory bureaus and then Tencent Cloud personnel will sync your application status to the ICP Filing Registration Console.
-Tencent Cloud will sync the progress as soon as the data is received from regulatory bureaus, but the synchronization generally takes around 1-2 business days.
+The Communication Administration Bureau system is not connected to Tencent Cloud's system.
+Generally, you will first receive a notification from the Communication Administration Bureau and then Tencent Cloud personnel will sync your application status to the ICP Filing Registration Console.
+Tencent Cloud will sync the progress as soon as the data is received from Communication Administration Bureau, but the synchronization generally takes around 1-2 business days.

 ### Can I change the server system after obtaining ICP filing?